Zob-code/Inceptial-Assignment/README.md

-# Inceptial-Assignment

-# demo

-This is a demo readme file
+## Inceptial Assignment

+# This assignment based on python